How To Spend 5 Days In Kyoto (With Nara + Osaka Day Trips)

 Higashiyama Ward, Kyoto, Japan

 Around the entrance of Kiyomizudera, you’ll find busy streets lining the Higashiyama District, perfect for strolling and exploring!
+The main street here is Matsubara-dori, home to many cute shops selling products ranging from pottery and ceramics to local sweets to souvenirs.

 If you’re interested in bringing home a little lucky cat, this is a great place to get one!